calebfoss/p5-marker/README.md

 ### Branching

-The "on" attribute is evaluated before any other attributes.
-If and only if its value is true, the element's other attributes will be evaluated, the element will be rendered, and the element's children will be evaluated and rendered.
+The "on" property is evaluated before any other properties.
+If and only if its value is true, the element's other properties will be evaluated, the element will be rendered, and the element's children will be evaluated and rendered.

-The above_siblings_off property is true if the siblings directly above the element either have "on" set to false or do not have an "on" attribute.
+The above_siblings_off property is true if the siblings directly above the element either have "on" set to false or do not have an "on" property.
 This may be used to switch between sibling elements based on conditions, similar to if/else.

 ```
   <circle